Maria Howard, Duchess of Norfolk: Marriages

-The couple lived at various residences including Arundel Castle in West Sussex, Worksop Manor in Nottinghamshire and the house on St James Square in London.
+The couple lived at various residences, including Arundel Castle in West Sussex, Worksop Manor in Nottinghamshire, and the house on St James Square in London.
 When her husband was arrested on 29 October 1722 under suspicion of involvement in a Jacobite plot and imprisoned in the Tower of London, the Duchess was not allowed to visit him.
-She nevertheless managed to convince her relative Charles Howard, 3rd Earl of Carlisle to act as surety for his bail in May 1723.
-The childless marriage was reputedly unhappy due to the Duchess's strong Catholic and Jacobite feelings, since her husband may have wanted to mute them for political reasons.
+She nevertheless managed to convince her relative Charles Howard, 3rd Earl of Carlisle, to act as surety for his bail in May 1723.
+The childless marriage was reputedly unhappy due to the Duchess's strong Catholic and Jacobite feelings, which her husband may have wanted to suppress for political reasons.

 By 1730, Howard was living apart from her husband.
-She had left him when he, as she put it, "truckled to the Usurper".
+She had left him when he, as she put it, "truckled to the Usurper" (i.e. King George I).
 Another factor was that following the death of her mother in 1728, Howard had inherited the income from the Stonyhurst estate, but by 1730 her husband had taken possession of it.
 He sold off furnishings and moved some items to Worksop Manor, leaving Howard with jewellery and plate.

 Widowed on 23 December 1732, the Duchess married Peregrine Widdrington in November 1733.
 He was the brother of William Widdrington, the 4th and last Baron Widdrington of Blankney, and had taken part in the Jacobite Rising of 1715.
 The marriage was announced in The Gentleman's Magazine but not recorded in a parish register, suggesting they were married by a Catholic priest.
-The refusal to legitimate the marriage caused Howard to split from some Jesuit acquaintances and might have been a means to protect her financial independence after the problems of her first marriage.
+The refusal to legitimate the marriage caused Howard to split from some Jesuit acquaintances, and might have been a means to protect her financial independence after the problems of her first marriage.

 Howard decided to build a new house at Arlington Street in London, purchasing land in 1734.
-She employed James Gibbs as architect and commissioned a marble fireplace from John Michael Rysbrack.
+She employed James Gibbs as architect, and commissioned a marble fireplace from John Michael Rysbrack.
 Whilst the construction was underway, she lived on Pall Mall.
 The work was completed in 1740, with skilled craftsmen working on the interior.
 The house was partially demolished in the 1930s and now serves as the clubhouse for the Royal Over-Seas League.
 Widdrington died in 1748.
 By this point, Howard was an absentee landlord, managing her northern estates from London.
 The last recorded time she was in Stonyhurst was 1734.
-She continued to support Jacobite initiatives but was not linked to the rising of 1745.
+She continued to support Jacobite initiatives, but was not linked to the rising of 1745.